mananthakris/college-planner/README.md

 A sophisticated multi-agent system that helps high school students create personalized 4-year roadmaps for college admissions.
 The system analyzes student profiles, finds similar successful students, and generates actionable plans to strengthen college applications.

+**Available as both a command-line tool and a modern web interface!**

 ## 🎯 Overview

 This system uses a sophisticated multi-agent architecture powered by **Google ADK (Agent Development Kit)** where specialized AI agents work together with database tools to create personalized college preparation plans: